Lt. Gov. Antonio Delgado wins Democratic primary

 But he had served as Hochul's second-in-command only since May and had just a few weeks to dive into a race his opponents have run since 2021.

-The Schenectady native is an attorney who won election to the House of Representatives in 2018 and again in 2020, representing a Hudson Valley district.
+The Schenectady native is an attorney elected to the House of Representatives in 2018 and 2020, representing a Hudson Valley district.
 He lives in Dutchess County and describes himself as Afro-Latino.

 Delgado left Congress to accept an appointment as lieutenant governor after Hochul's first choice for the job, Brian Benjamin, resigned in April shortly after his indictment on federal bribery charges.